mathewbushuru/react-starter-kit/README.md

 Keep components, functions, styles, close to components it is being used.
 In the `components` directory, each component should have its own folder with everything related to it

-2. Use modularized styles (`Component.module.css`) and add all global styles to `index.css`

-This prevents clashing of class names in the app.
-To use the css in the component:

-`import styles from "Component.module.css"`
-`<div className={styles.main} />`

-3. Abstract shared components to `src/components` to be part of the app's component library.
+2. Abstract shared components to `src/components` to be part of the app's component library.

-4. To use UI Libraries, replace the relevant provider in `./providers` to use the one you've chosen.
-I currently have providers for Chakra and Mantine.

-Wrap third party components to adapt them to the applications needs.
+3. This project is set up to use `TailwindCSS` for styling.

+ I am also using pimitives from `RadixUI` which provides completely unstyled headless components like alert dialogs that already have accessibility baked in.
+This makes it easier to implement my custom design system instead of trying to adapt already styled component libraries like MUI.

 ## 📡 API Layer

-I am creating API request declarations on a feature by feature basis.
+Creating API request declarations on a feature by feature basis.
 For the example feature, its API can be found at `src/features/example-feature/example-api.js`

 For this API to work, you need relevant environment variables.
 For example your `.env` file needs